 Adam DeSchriver

-In addition to his research, Adam supports his graduate student peers at Yale as a fellow in the Graduate Writing Lab, where he offers individual writing consultations and teaches workshops on academic writing.
-Outside of Yale, Adam serves as a contributing editor for the Journal of the History of Ideas Blog, which brings together a wide array of scholars working on intellectual history.
-Beyond academic life, Adam maintains his connection to the classical music world by working as assistant director of the Maine Chamber Music Seminar, a summer festival held each June for college and post-graduate classical musicians.
-His favorite study break activities include playing tennis and squash as well as walking through East Rock Park—all best enjoyed with friends and close colleagues.
+Adam supports his graduate student peers at Yale as a fellow in the Graduate Writing Lab and as co-organizer of the NELC department’s roundtable colloquium series.
+Beyond academic life, Adam maintains his connection to classical music as assistant director of the Maine Chamber Music Seminar, a festival held each June for college and post-graduate classical musicians.